 Associate Professor Natalie Allen is an academic in Physiotherapy at The University of Sydney.
 Natalie's research focuses on exercise interventions aimed at helping people with Parkinson's disease to live well by optimising their movement and managing their pain.
-She has published over 35 journal articles and book chapters and her work has been presented at national and international conferences and symposiums.
-Natalie is a member of the Education Advisory Committee for Parkinson's NSW, teaches neurological physiotherapy and has experience as the Course Director of Sydney University's Master of Physiotherapy program.
+She has published find a cure for Parkinson's but to join the action.
+In 2011 he launched Shake It Up Australia Foundation with one mission - to increase awareness and funding in Australia targeted at finding better treatments and ultimately a cure for Parkinson's.